Harini-krishnapriya/Machince-Intelligence/README.md

 LDA is widely employed in various applications, including face recognition, bioinformatics, and text categorization, where dimensionality reduction and class separability are crucial for accurate classification.

+## Support Vector Machine
+Support Vector Machines (SVM) is a powerful supervised learning algorithm used for classification and regression.
+It finds an optimal hyperplane to separate classes, with a focus on maximizing the margin.
+SVM can handle nonlinear data using kernel functions.
+Support vectors are crucial data points near the margin.
+SVM is memory-efficient and regularization is controlled by the C-parameter.
+It can handle high-dimensional data and has applications in various domains.
+## Algorithmic Steps for linear data classification
+        1. Input: Gather labeled training data, consisting of feature vectors and their corresponding class labels (positive or negative).
+        2. Feature scaling: Normalize or standardize the feature vectors to ensure they have similar scales.
+This step helps prevent certain features from dominating the optimization process.
+        3. Select hyperparameters: Determine the appropriate hyperparameters for SVM, such as the regularization parameter C and the kernel type (in this case, we use a linear kernel).
+        4. Formulate the optimization problem: Set up the optimization problem to find the optimal hyperplane that separates the classes.
+The objective is to maximize the margin while minimizing the classification error.
+        5. Solve the optimization problem: Utilize optimization techniques, such as quadratic programming, to solve the formulated problem and find the optimal values for the model parameters.
+        6. Compute the decision boundary: The decision boundary is the hyperplane that separates the positive and negative classes.
+It is defined by the support vectors, which are the data points closest to the hyperplane.
+        7. Classify new data points: Given a new, unlabeled data point, classify it by determining which side of the decision boundary it falls on.
+The sign of the output of the decision function determines the predicted class label.
+        8. Evaluation: Assess the performance of the SVM model using appropriate evaluation metrics, such as accuracy, precision, recall, or F1 score.
+This step helps gauge the effectiveness of the model in separating the linear data.

+These steps outline the basic process of using SVM to separate linear data.
+Implementation details may vary depending on the specific programming language or library used for SVM.

+## Algorithmic Steps for non-linear data classification
+        1. Input: Gather labeled training data, consisting of feature vectors and their corresponding class labels (positive or negative).
+        2. Feature scaling: Normalize or standardize the feature vectors to ensure they have similar scales.
+This step helps prevent certain features from dominating the optimization process.
+        3. Select hyperparameters: Determine the appropriate hyperparameters for SVM, such as the regularization parameter C and the kernel type (e.g., polynomial, Gaussian (RBF), or sigmoid).
+        4. Formulate the optimization problem: Set up the optimization problem to find the optimal decision boundary that separates the classes in the transformed feature space.
+The objective is to maximize the margin while minimizing the classification error using a non-linear kernel.
+        5. Solve the optimization problem: Utilize optimization techniques, such as quadratic programming, to solve the formulated problem and find the optimal values for the model parameters.
+This step involves solving the dual problem and determining the support vectors.
+        6. Compute the decision function: The decision function uses the support vectors to classify new data points.
+It calculates the sign of the sum of the product of the support vector weights and the kernel function evaluated on the new data point.
+        7. Classify new data points: Given a new, unlabeled data point, classify it by evaluating the sign of the decision function.
+A positive sign indicates one class, while a negative sign indicates the other class.
+        8. Evaluation: Assess the performance of the SVM model using appropriate evaluation metrics, such as accuracy, precision, recall, or F1 score.
+This step helps gauge the effectiveness of the model in classifying the non-linear data.

+These steps outline the basic process of using SVM with non-linear kernel functions to classify non-linear data.
+The choice of the kernel function and its parameters is crucial in capturing the underlying non-linear patterns.
+Implementation details may vary depending on the specific programming language or library used for SVM.